coordinationdesk/auxiliary-data-gathering-reprocessing/website/collections/_tutorials/reprocessing_workflow_example.md

 #### Workflow Description
 The activity is composed of two main steps:
-1. the list of aux files to be used is retrieved using the function **getReprocessingDataBaseline** of the rdb.svc service
+1. The list of aux files to be used is retrieved using the function **getReprocessingDataBaseline** of the rdb.svc service
-2. the distinct aux files are downloaded from auxip.svc service using the links contained in the response from getReprocessingDataBaseline (that specify the internal ID of the Aux FIles)
+2. The distinct aux files are downloaded from auxip.svc service using the links contained in the response from getReprocessingDataBaseline (that specify the internal ID of the Aux FIles)

-For S3 Reprocessing activity, the Data Baseline must be requested both for the instrument and for the platform.
-For example, if requesting products for L2LFR processing of OLCI, two requests for the data baseline shall be made:
- - one for S3OLCI, product type L2LFR
- - one for S3ALL, product type L2

 The getReprocessingDataBaseline function could be invoked both by passing a list of L0 products to be processed, or by passing a start/stop time interval:
 - **getReprocessingDataBaseline**(l0_names, mission, unit, product_type)
     Query only one level 0 product name.
     Sample : `{{site.url}}/rdb.svc/getReprocessingDataBaseline(l0_names='S3A_OL_0_EFR____20240301T010412_20240301T010610_20240301T025430_0118_109_302______PS1_O_NR_002.SEN3.zip',mission='S3OLCI',unit='A',product_type='L2LFR')`

 - **getReprocessingDataBaseline**(start_time, stop_time, mission, unit, product_type)
     Query level 0 products included in the specified time interval